 Growing research suggests that the NTRK genes, which encode for TRKs, can become abnormally fused to other genes, resulting in growth signals that can lead to cancer in many sites of the body.
 Larotrectinib (LOXO-101) was purpose-built to directly target TRK, and nothing else, turning off the signaling pathway that allows TRK fusion cancers to grow.
 We believe that selectively inhibiting TRK is crucial to maximizing the potential for efficacy, while minimizing the risk of off-target toxicities.
 Larotrectinib (LOXO-101) is the only selective TRK inhibitor in clinical development.

 The FDA has granted orphan drug designation to larotrectinib for the treatment of solid tumors harboring NTRK-fusion proteins.
 Additionally, the FDA granted breakthrough therapy designation to larotrectinib (LOXO-101) “for the treatment of unresectable or metastatic solid tumors with NTRK-fusion proteins in adult and pediatric patients who require systemic therapy and who have either progressed following prior treatment or who have no acceptable alternative treatments.”
-Loxo Oncology plans to submit a New Drug Application (NDA) for larotrectinib to the U.S. FDA in late 2017 or early 2018.
+In December 2017, Loxo Oncology initiated submission of a rolling New Drug Application (NDA) for larotrectinib to the U.S. FDA.
+The rolling NDA submission is expected to be complete in early 2018 and a Marketing Authorisation Application (MAA) submission in the European Union is expected in 2018.
 Larotrectinib was developed through our discovery and development partnership with Array BioPharma.

 Larotrectinib (LOXO-101) Phase 1 Trial